gem-spaas/powerplant-coding-challenge/README.md

 ![image](https://raw.githubusercontent.com/Woody1203/powerplant-coding-challenge/master/result2.PNG)

 Actually this is my first time to use docker for real.
 I am a bit lost after the machine keep failing for all kinds of reason.
-But not it works on my side and it supposed to be the same on your side too.
+But not it works on my side for the moment and it supposed to be the same on your side too.
 I cross my fingure for that.

 ### Analyze the ideas